stlab/libraries/libraries/future/-future.md

 pure-name: future
 defined-in-header: stlab/future.hpp
 declaration: ~future()
 description: Destructs the future object.
 A not started task will be canceled.
-A started task will be abandoned.
+An already running task will be abandoned and no potentially attached continuation will be triggered.
 entities:
   - kind: methods
-    descripion: Foo
     list:
       - name: stlab::future::~future
         pure-name: ~future